Organized crime: Drug trafficking

 The U.S. supply of heroin comes mainly from foreign sources which include Southeast Asia's Golden Triangle, Southwest Asia, and Latin America.
 Heroin comes in two forms.
 The first is its chemical base form which presents itself as brown and the second is a salt form that is white.
 The former is mainly produced in Afghanistan and some south-west countries while the latter had a history of being produced in only south-east Asia, but has since moved to also being produced in Afghanistan.
 There is some suspicion white Heroin is also being produced in Iran and Pakistan, but it is not confirmed.
 This area of Heroin production is referred to as the Golden Crescent.
 Heroin is not the only drug being used in these areas.
 The European market has shown signs of growing use in opioids on top of the long-term heroin use.

 Drug traffickers produce drugs in drug laboratories and drug farms.
 A drug lab can range in size from small workshops to the size of small towns (such as Tranquilandia).
 A drug farm is a place where drug crops are grown before being made into illegal narcotics.
 A drug farm can range in size from smallholdings to large plantations.
-In addition to drug crops, it's also not uncommon for drug farms to also host livestock, both to have a legal source of revenue to help disguise the dirty money and so that the livestock can provide a source of organic fertilizer (such as manure) for the drug crops.
-Their are multiple instances where traffickers set up some of their drug farms, safe houses and drug labs in remote wilderness areas.
+In addition to drug crops, it is also not uncommon for drug farms to also host livestock, both to have a legal source of revenue to help disguise the dirty money and so that the livestock can provide a source of organic fertilizer (such as manure) for the drug crops.
+There are multiple instances where traffickers set up some of their drug farms, safe houses and drug labs in remote wilderness areas.
 Once produced, the fully processed narcotics are then transported to more populated areas to be sold.
-Often times the traffickers stationed in these remote criminal settlements, sustain themselves with a combination of survival skills and with food, supplies and workers being brought to them by associates.
+Oftentimes the traffickers stationed in these remote criminal settlements, sustain themselves with a combination of survival skills and with food, supplies and workers being brought to them by associates.
 The reason that traffickers have been known to establish such remote compounds is so that the surrounding area can help to provide varying degrees of natural cover.
-Additionally the traffickers may also hope, that the surrounding terrain and local wildlife might serve to deter and/or impede either investigative authorities or rival gangs, if the location of the clandestine compound were revealed.
+Additionally the traffickers may also hope, that the surrounding terrain and local wildlife might serve to deter or impede either investigative authorities or rival gangs if the location of the clandestine compound were revealed.
 While usually thought of as an urban issue, drug trafficking is also known to be a problem in both suburban and rural areas as well.

 Human trafficking

+Human trafficking is a modern form of slavery where people are forced, tricked, or pressured into working or doing sexual acts.
+It can happen anywhere and affect anyone, no matter their age, race, or background.